makeitnew/heroku-graphql-starter/README.md

 ```

 This will bring up the GraphQL playground.
 You should be able to run the `hello` query.
 But the other operations will fail because we haven't yet configured our app to connect to a hosted Postgres database service on Heroku.

+> Horoku might display an error when you try to open the app.
+This is because
+> we haven't yet set up a Postgres database as shown in the following step.

 ## Add a Postgres Database on Heroku